 I personally have never had any success with taking food or other treats to a meeting.
 I have, however, had it backfire on me big time…so I don’t do it.
 It is quite amazing, though, how effective and how well received these little plastic chameleons are.
 The teachers really do enjoy them…and many of them do put them up in their classroom and leave them there all year long!

 It also isn’t uncommon for them to tell me on their own why they picked the one they did.
 I love it!
 The more associations and connections they make with them, the more I know they really were listening and that they took our meeting seriously.

 What do I include in my teacher information packets?

-Regardless of who I’m meeting with or why, there are two must-haves that I give to everyone.
-The first is a colorful, well laid out, and very personalized information packet about my child.
+Regardless of whom I’m meeting with or what the meeting is about, there are two must-haves that I give to everyone.
+The first is a colorful, well-organized, and highly personalized information packet about my child.
 The second is my “Developmental Trauma At-a-Glance Chart” that shows all the common symptoms neatly organized on one page.

 Personalized introductory information